 F.Y.I.
 The physician's physical examination is encouraged, but NOT REQUIRED

-If you will live in campus housing and choose to be exempt from immunziation requirements, be sure to use the official Texas Department of State Health Services (DSHS) form.
+If you choose to be exempt from immunzation requirements, be sure to use the official Texas Department of State Health Services (DSHS) form.
+For additional information visit https://corequest.dshs.texas.gov.